What We Treat

 Anxiety

-At Riverstone, we use Cognitive Behavioral Therapy (CBT) to help youth recognize and challenge anxious thoughts, gradually face feared situations through exposure exercises, and learn coping skills.
+At Riverstone, we use Cognitive Behavioral Therapy (CBT) to help clients recognize and challenge anxious thoughts, gradually face feared situations through exposure exercises, and learn coping skills.
 For teens and young adults, we often incorporate Acceptance and Commitment Therapy (ACT) to help them accept difficult thoughts and feelings, stay grounded through mindfulness, and choose actions aligned with their values—even in the presence of anxiety.

 OCD

-Youth with obsessive-compulsive disorder (OCD) experience intrusive unwanted thoughts (obsessions) and perform rituals (compulsions) to reduce the distress associated with those unwanted thoughts.
+Children, adolescents, and young adults with obsessive-compulsive disorder (OCD) experience intrusive unwanted thoughts (obsessions) and perform rituals (compulsions) to reduce the distress associated with those unwanted thoughts.
 Common obsessions include fears of contamination or harm, a need for order or a “just right” feeling, or taboo thoughts.
 Common compulsions include excessive washing, checking, ordering, or mental rituals.

 In a well-intentioned effort to relieve their child’s distress, parents often accommodate their child’s OCD in ways that end up helping maintain OCD symptoms.
 This can happen when parents provide repeated reassurance, change family routines to avoid OCD triggers, or perform tasks for their child like touching doorknobs or rewashing dishes.
-Because accommodation from family members is the norm (not the exception) when youth have OCD, we also work closely with families throughout treatment to provide support and guidance to gradually reduce accommodations that may be maintaining the cycle of OCD.
+Because accommodation from family members is the norm (not the exception) when youth have OCD, we work closely with families throughout treatment to provide support and guidance to gradually reduce accommodations that may be maintaining the cycle of OCD.

 Depression

-Youth with mood disorders like depression may show persistent sadness or irritability, loss of interest in activities, changes in appetite or sleep, fatigue, difficulty concentrating, or feelings of worthlessness or hopelessness.
+Children, adolescents, and young adults with mood disorders like depression may show persistent sadness or irritability, loss of interest in activities, changes in appetite or sleep, fatigue, difficulty concentrating, or feelings of worthlessness or hopelessness.
 Depression often leads to avoidance and isolation which is likely to worsen mood over time.

 Trauma & PTSD